 First, your baby should be sleeping in a quiet room away from noise and stimulation.
 We recommend using a white noise machine to help mask any noises that may be occurring while your child sleeps, especially in those early morning hours.
 If your child sleeps in your room, move them as far away from you as possible.
 Little ones are very aware of their caregivers’ presences, so giving them more space will help decrease stimulation (smell, sight and noise).

 Next, ensure your child’s room is dark enough.
 Light interferes with melatonin production, and it’s especially stimulating first thing in the morning when sleep is most fragile.
 Even a halo of light peaking out from the top or bottom of the curtains can be enough to rouse some children from sleep.

 Resources to Help Solve Your Child’s Early Morning Wakes

-If you’ve checked all the boxes you can think of, and baby is still waking early, head over to our 12 Step Guide to Getting Rid of Early Morning Wakes page.
+If you’ve checked all the boxes you can think of, and baby is still waking early, head over to check out our Step-by-Step Guide to Putting an End to Early Morning Wakes.
 The extensive guide will help you deep dive into all factors that lead to early waking, and walk you through 12 steps to getting your mornings back.

 If you’re looking for live, personalized support, reach out to the Sleeper Teachers for more information about how we can help.
 After all, we are certified sleep consultants and spend our days (and nights) supporting and educating families in finding sleep solutions.
 You can also head over to our reviews page to read how impactful teaching independent sleep was for our clients.
 Lives change when everyone in a family sleeps!